brick/brick/README.md

 A collection of classes to handle countries, languages and currencies.

-### Brick\Translation

-Handles translation of texts for a multilingual web application.

 ### Brick\Validation

 Provides a `Validator` interface for validating strings, and a collection of validators.
 This is mostly used by the `Form` component, but can be used independently as well.